Bitofsin/ultimateproxy-docker/README.md

-# ultimateproxy-docker
+# ultimateproxy-docker has been updated to UltimateProxyV2.2.0.0
+This is the first container i have built
-start of the docker container for Ultimate-Proxy https://hub.docker.com/r/bitofsin/ultimateproxy the folowing repo has all the most up to date information on the proxy https://github.com/romslf/Ultimate-Proxy
+Here is my repo for the container https://hub.docker.com/r/bitofsin/ultimateproxy The folowing repo has all the most up to date information on the proxy https://github.com/romslf/Ultimate-Proxy